 Local government law in general; powers and duties of local government bodies and officials; land use regulation; open meetings and records; ethics and conflicts of interest.

-Open meetings and records, effective meetings, boards of review, parliamentary procedure, transportation and the next generation of local government elected officials.
+Open meetings and records, effective meetings, local government budgeting and finance, boards of review, parliamentary procedure, transportation and the next generation of local government elected officials.

 Parliamentary procedure, conducting government meetings, minutes.